White: Bleach and bleaching

-Bleaching is a process for whitening fabrics which has been practiced for thousands of years.
+Bleaching is a fabric whitening process that has been practiced for thousands of years.
 Sometimes it was simply a matter of leaving the fabric in the sun, to be faded by the bright light.
 In the 18th century several scientists developed varieties of chlorine bleach, including sodium hypochlorite and calcium hypochlorite (bleaching powder).
 Bleaching agents that do not contain chlorine most often are based on peroxides, such as hydrogen peroxide, sodium percarbonate and sodium perborate.
 While most bleaches are oxidizing agents, a fewer number are reducing agents such as sodium dithionite.

 Bleaches attack the chromophores, the part of a molecule which absorbs light and causes fabrics to have different colors.
 An oxidizing bleach works by breaking the chemical bonds that make up the chromophore.
 This changes the molecule into a different substance that either does not contain a chromophore, or contains a chromophore that does not absorb visible light.
 A reducing bleach works by converting double bonds in the chromophore into single bonds.
 This eliminates the ability of the chromophore to absorb visible light.

 Sunlight acts as a bleach through a similar process.
 High energy photons of light, often in the violet or ultraviolet range, can disrupt the bonds in the chromophore, rendering the resulting substance colorless.

-Some detergents go one step further; they contain fluorescent chemicals which glow, making the fabric look literally whiter than white.
+Some detergents go one step further; they contain fluorescent chemicals that glow, making the fabric look literally whiter than white.